tobiadalsecco/microservices-layer/README.md

 EARLY ALPHA, DON'T USE IT IN PRODUCTION!

-A wrapper for microservices strategies, based on [Pigato](https://www.npmjs.com/package/pigato) (ZeroMQ).
+A wrapper for microservices strategies, based on [Pigato](https://www.npmjs.com/package/pigato) (ZeroMQ) with an optional network abstraction for Docker Links.

-The only porpouse of this module is to provide further abstraction.

-Alos provides Pub/Sub functionalities
+Also provides Pub/Sub functionalities .

 ## Install